tartley/flyinghigh-opengl-from-python/presentation.rst

 The idea of this talk is that I will show (or at least mention) *all* of the code you need to add on top of this minimal canonical OpenGL loop.
-I want to demonstrate that producing pretty graphis like this can be done with a surprisingly small amount of code, and is quite easy.
-I want you to leave here enthused to generate your own virtual sculptures and animations, or graphics engines for games.
+I want to demonstrate that producing pretty graphics is quite easy, and can be done with a surprisingly small amount of code.
+I want you to leave here enthused to generate your own virtual sculptures and animations, and maybe build on that to produce simple but effective graphics engines for games.

 Modelling Polyhedra